 We were able to hit 39 MPH with a 165 lb rider — very close to the claimed 40 mph top speed.

 The Mantis has fantastic braking — among the best we’ve tested.
 The grippy pneumatic tires plus cable-actuated dual semi-hydraulic disc brakes help keep your speed in check.
-Brake control is smooth and the hydraulic calipers amplify braking efforts.
-It also has a fairly strong electronic braking system that can be configured by changing the settings via the display.
+Brake control is smooth.
+The hydraulic calipers amplify your braking efforts.
+The scooter also has an adjustable electronic braking system that can be quite strong.

-The Kaabo Mantis feels very stable, nimble and has standout suspension — it delivers great ride quality on nearly all terrain.
+The dual coil-over-hydraulic shocks give the Mantis one of the best suspensions we’ve tested.
+The scooter feels very stable, agile, and has standout suspension — it delivers on nearly all terrain.

 The Mantis is thrilling in the turns.
-As you lean into a curve, the contact patch between the tire and road remain constant thanks to the rounded profile of the 10 x 2.5″ pneumatic tires.
+As you lean into a curve, the contact patch between the tire and road remains constant thanks to the rounded profile of the 10-inch by 2.5-inch pneumatic tires.
 This makes the Mantis feel very nimble to whip around.
-Control over this scooter is much better than many scooters with larger tires which can have vague steering input and and lack precision as you carve.
+Control over this scooter is much better than other large-tire scooters that have vague steering input.

-Another standout feature is the dual coil-over-hydraulic suspension — very reminiscent of the Zero 10X — that provides a firm ride on smooth roads yet is soft enough to readily eat rough terrain or potholes.
-Not only is it highly functional but it is dead quiet.
+Another standout feature is the dual coil-over-hydraulic suspension — reminiscent of the Zero 10X — that provides a firm ride on smooth roads yet is soft enough to eat rough terrain or potholes readily.
+Not only is it highly functional, but it is dead quiet.
 Overall, this ranks among the top suspension systems we’ve tested.

 Kaabo Mantis Features

 The Kaabo Mantis is heavy and sizeable — even when folded.
 Yet its locking stem makes it very maneuverable for occasional lifting.